wendyverdonk93/docs/content/payment-methods/banks/cbc/refund-cbc.md

 We do not automatically receive the IBAN when a transaction is completed.
 However, we import our bank statements daily and all incoming payments which have not been completed yet will then be completed.
 Refunds can therefore be done after 1 business day.

-In the event of a failed CBC refund, please email our Support Team at <support@multisafepay.com> to assist you.
+If a CBC refund fails, email the Support Team at <support@multisafepay.com>